AI Realtor: Towards Grounded Persuasive Language Generation for Automated Copywriting: A Benchmark for Grounded Persuasion

 Establishing a robust evaluation benchmark for persuasion faces two core challenges.
 First, persuasiveness is inherently subjective: unlike reasoning or planning (which have objective metrics), its effectiveness depends on human feedback and varies with individual preferences and contexts.
 Second, persuasion is multifaceted, with domain-specific techniques shaped by psychology, economics, and communication.
 Existing LLM research mostly focus on political or opinion-based persuasion, where evaluations are complicated by cognitive biases and adversarial framing.
 For example, \citet{hackenburg2024evaluating} and \citet{matz2024potential} reached conflicting conclusions using similar experimental designs. \citet{durmus2024measuring} highlight the anchoring effect -- the tendency to cling to initial beliefs -- making opinion shifts hard to measure.
 They also find fabricated content is often more persuasive, raising ethical and methodological concerns.
 These limitations underscore the need for new benchmarks in controlled, fact-grounded settings.

 \textbf{Real Estate Marketing (REM) as Testbed}\quad Identifying well-scoped testbeds is key to launch systematic investigations of general AI capabilities, as demonstrated by recent benchmarks~\citep{yao2022webshop, xie2024travelplanner}.
 The real estate marketing domain is ideal for our study because: \begin{enumerate}[wide, labelwidth=!, labelindent=0pt, itemsep=1pt, topsep=-0.5\parskip] \item[\circone] \textit{High-stakes, rational decisions}: Real estate involves high-stakes economic decisions, where buyers typically hold rational, fact-based beliefs --- unlike more emotionally charged or polarized domains.
-Persuasive language in this setting must be both compelling and truthful. \item[\circtwo] \textit{Measurable economic impact}: Effective persuasion has tangible economic value in real estate, where skilled agents earn commissions based on their ability to influence decisions.
-The feasibility of LLM-assisted home sale is underscored by a recent report~\citep{reddit_2023}. \item[\circthree] \textit{Rich, structured datasets}: The availability of extensive property listings with carefully labeled attributes (e.g., from Zillow) enables domain-specific training and thorough empirical evaluations. \end{enumerate}
+Persuasive language in this setting must be both compelling and truthful. \item[\circtwo] \textit{Measurable economic impact}: Effective persuasion has tangible economic value in real estate.
+While structured attributes and images capture initial attention, industry guidance emphasizes that descriptive text is critical for conveying the unique experience of living in a home~\citep{zillow_guidance}.
+The potential for LLMs to assist in this high-value task is further illustrated by recent anecdotal accounts~\citep{reddit_2023}. \item[\circthree] \textit{Rich, structured datasets}: The availability of extensive property listings with carefully labeled attributes (e.g., from Zillow) enables domain-specific training and thorough empirical evaluations. \end{enumerate}

 \textbf{Realistic Evaluation Interface and Persuasiveness Measurement}\quad Our framework prioritizes two criteria: (1) immersive user interaction to capture authentic feedback and (2) dynamic preference elicitation for personalized generation.
 We replicate real-world homebuyer behavior by integrating 50k+ real-world listings into a web platform.
 See Appendix~\ref{app: interface} and \ref{app: dataset} for a full description of the web interface and dataset.
 We evaluate persuasion via pairwise comparisons: buyers view a property with two model-generated descriptions and select the more compelling one.
 Persuasiveness is quantified via Elo scores~\citep{elo1967proposed}; factual accuracy is verified against listing metadata (see \cref{sec: evaluation}).